wp-plugins/authorizenet-woocommerce-addon/readme.txt

 == Frequently Asked Questions ==

-1) You need to have woocoommerce plugin installed to make this plugin work.
+1. You need to have woocoommerce plugin installed to make this plugin work.

-2) You need to follow Authorize.Net -> Accounts ->  	API Login ID and Transaction Key  in account to Obtain Api key & transaction key
+2. You need to follow Authorize.Net -> Accounts ->  	API Login ID and Transaction Key  in account to Obtain Api key & transaction key

-3) This plugin works on test & live mode of Authorize.Net.
+3. This plugin works on test & live mode of Authorize.Net.

-4) This plugin readily works on local.
+4. This plugin readily works on developmentment server.

-5) This plugin does nor requires SSL.
+5. This plugin does not requires SSL.

-6) This plugin does not store Card Details anywhere.
+6. This plugin does not store Card Details anywhere.

+== Features ==

+1. Very Simple Clean Code plugin to add a Authorize.Net payment method to woocommerce
+2. No technical skills needed.
+3. Prerequisite visualized on screenshots.
+4. Adds Transaction ID, Authorization Code, Response Reason to Order Note.
+5. Can be customized easily.
+6. Bundled with Official Authorize.Net® AIM Libraries.

 == Changelog ==